How to handle a flat tire

 • What should I bring on my UTV in the event of a flat tire?

-• Can't I just drive with flat back to trailhead?
+• Can't I drive with a flat tire back to the trailhead?

 • Plugs?
 Spare Tire?